liam-007/BlackJack-game/README.md

 **Black Jack Java Game**

 **Overview**
-This is a simple Black Jack game written in Java using Swing for the graphical user interface.
+•This is a simple Black Jack game written in Java using Swing for the graphical user interface.
 Players compete against a computer dealer to get as close to 21 as possible without going over.

 **Features**
 •	Graphical Interface: Displays cards and game status using Java Swing.